The imprints of massive neutrinos on the three-point correlation function of large-scale structures: Results

 \subsection{Single-scale analysis}

 We computed the parameter $\redchiq$ defined in Eq. \ref{eq:single-scale_chi_det} for all the values of $M_\nu$ and redshift.
-Notice that the covariance matrix (Eq. \ref{eq:cov_single_scale_zeta}) is singular if $N_\theta > \ell_{\max} + 1$.
-For this reason, we choose to estimate $\zeta$ in 10 evenly-spaced angular bins, with $0 \leq \theta \leq \pi$.
-For $Q$, we exclude the first bin, corresponding to $\theta = 0$.
-This ensures that the third side $s_{23}$ is not smaller than the minimum separation at which we measured the 2PCF monopole, required for its interpolation.
+The covariance matrix (Eq. \ref{eq:cov_single_scale_zeta}) is singular if $N_\theta > \ell_{\max} + 1$.
+For this reason, we chose to estimate $\zeta$ in ten evenly spaced angular bins, with $0 \leq \theta \leq \pi$.
+For $Q$, we excluded the first bin, corresponding to $\theta = 0$.
+This ensured that the third side $s_{23}$ was not smaller than the minimum separation at which we measured the 2PCF monopole, required for its interpolation.

-We show the results for $\zeta$ in Fig. \ref{fig:single_scale_chi2_zeta} for the illustrative case $M_\nu = 0.4$ \ev, at all redshifts.
+We show the results for $\zeta$ in Fig. \ref{fig:single_scale_chi2_zeta} for the illustrative case $M_\nu = 0.4$ \ev at all redshifts.
 As a general trend, we find that the detectability of neutrinos increases as the redshift decreases.
 At a given redshift, it appears mostly concentrated in specific triangle configurations, identified by the brightest colors in the figure.
 A first set of configurations is defined by the isosceles ones (i.e., the diagonal of the matrix) at small scales, up to $s_{12} = s_{13} \sim 30$ \mpch.
 This is particularly evident considering the results for $z = 2$.
 Conversely, the signal drops on larger scales, due to an increase in the variance of the multipoles used to reconstruct the angular dependence of $\zeta$, as detailed in Appendix \ref{app:multipoles}.
-Other configurations that show large values of $\redchiq$ are quasi-isosceles ($s_{12} \approx s_{13}$) and squeezed triangles ($s_{13} \gg s_{12}$).
-These configurations correspond, respectively, to the two regions close to the diagonal, and to the areas adjacent to the left and lower sides of the figure, except for the bottom-left corner (where both $s_{12}$ and $s_{13}$ are small) in the squeezed case.
+Other configurations that show high values of $\redchiq$ are quasi-isosceles ($s_{12} \approx s_{13}$) and squeezed triangles ($s_{13} \gg s_{12}$).
+These configurations correspond to the two regions close to the diagonal, and to the areas adjacent to the left and lower sides of the figure, respectively, except for the bottom left corner (where $s_{12}$ and $s_{13}$ are both small) in the squeezed case.